Overview

 Monsoon Season (June to August)

-Meanwhile, monsoon represents the challenging season for trekking.
+Meanwhile, the monsoon represents the challenging season for trekking.
 Indeed, heavy rains create slippery, muddy trails.
 Additionally, leeches become problematic in forest sections.
 Furthermore, mountain views remain obscured by clouds most days.
 Consequently, few trekkers choose this period.

 Monsoon Realities:

-- Frequent rainfall, especially afternoons
+- Frequent rainfall, especially in the afternoons

 - Limited mountain visibility